owncloud-archive/documentation/admin_manual/installation/installation_source.rst

 Example installation on Ubuntu 12.04.4 LTS Server
 *************************************************
-On a machine running a pristine Ubuntu 12.04.4 LTS server, you would install the required and recommended modules for a typical owncloud install by issuing the following commands in a terminal:
+On a machine running a pristine Ubuntu 12.04.4 LTS server, you would install the required and recommended modules for a typical owncloud installation, using apache and mysql by issuing the following commands in a terminal:
 ::

 	sudo apt-get install apache2 mysql-server libapache2-mod-php5